New Radiant S.C.: 2000–08

-2012–2015
+2012–15

-They won 2012 Dhivehi League without losing a single match and also won the President's Cup by beating Victory Sports Club in the final.
-During the whole season, New Radiant lost just one match, which was against Club Eagles in the quarter-final of FA cup.
-They qualified for the AFC Cup 2013 and have brought the most promising young stars to the team in preparation for the continental stage.

-In 2013, the blues won the first Charity Shield match from the beginning of the season and they won 2013 Dhivehi League shield, becoming the first team in the history to finish off the league with a 100 percent record, without losing or drawing any of their matches.
-In August 2013, they won the Veterans Cup (35+ age) for the first time.
-At the beginning of October, they won FA Cup after 5 years.
-New Radiant SC finished the season by winning the President's Cup and that completed the domestic season with a remarkable 100% winning record.
+They won the 2012 Dhivehi League without losing a single match and also won the President's Cup by beating Victory Sports Club in the final.
+In 2013, the Blues won the first Charity Shield match and the league shield, becoming the first team to finish the league with a 100 percent record.
+In the same year, they won the FA Cup and finished the season by winning the President's Cup.
+In the 2014 season, the Blues won the Maldives FA Charity Shield by beating Maziya.
+The club won the 2014 Dhivehi League, third league title in a row.
+On November 30, New Radiant won 2014 President's Cup, also third time in a row.
+In 2015, the Blues reached the President's Cup final.
+The club won the 2015 Dhivehi Premier League.

-This year the blues reached AFC Cup 2013 quarter final to make another records.

-In 2014 Season, On June 10, the blues won the Maldives FA Charity Shield match by beating Maziya.
-The club won 2014 Dhivehi League three times in a row and qualify AFC Cup 2015.
-On November 30, New Radiant SC won 2014 President's Cup three times in a row and that completed the record for the Maldivian football history to the only club which won all top division championship three times in a row.

-In this year, the Blues also won the 2014 FAM Women's Football Championship after beating Maldives National Defence Force (MNDF).

-In 2015, the Blues reached President's Cup final but lost against Maziya.
-The club won 2015 Dhivehi Premier League four times in a row and qualify AFC Cup 2016 group stage.

 2016

-In 2016, New Radiant SC finished fifth position in 2016 Dhivehi Premier League and knockout in the group stage of AFC Cup 2016.
-The Blues finished 3rd in FA cup and knockout in the group stage of President's Cup.
+In 2016, New Radiant finished fifth in the league and in the group stage of the 2016 AFC Cup.
 After 2011, this was the year club did not win any of the tournaments.